jiahaoli57/Call-for-Reviewers/README.md

 - *[NeurIPS 2023 Workshop [New in Machine Learning]](https://forms.gle/LTRbZoYWziC23XSAA)*

 ## :star: Star this Repository!
-The repository is updated regularly.
+The repository is updated **frequently**.
 Feel free to star this repository to receive notifications for updates.

 ## License